 For years at the holidays, my friends and I would gather together to make big batches of homemade caramels.
 We'd spend hours standing over a hot pot of liquid gold, stirring, and stirring and stirring some more.
 It was exhausting, but I loved the caramels and thought I had to put in that effort to make the candies my friends and family loved so much.

-That was, until I found that the exact same ingredients could be used to make caramels in the microwave that taste exactly the same and require less than a minute of stirring.
+That was until I found that the exact same ingredients could be used to make caramels in the microwave that taste exactly the same and require less than a minute of stirring.

-This caramel can be poured into a pan then cut into squares, but you can also use it to create caramels in any shape and size like these oval footballs.
+This caramel can be poured into a pan and then cut into squares, but you can also use it to create caramels in any shape and size like these oval footballs.

 To turn oval caramels into footballs all you have to do is pipe on some white chocolate laces.

-To make the caramels, start by melting butter in a large microwave safe bowl.
+To make the caramels, start by melting butter in a large microwave-safe bowl.

 Then stir in brown sugar, corn syrup, and sweetened condensed milk.
 Heat in the microwave on high for 5 minutes.
 Remove the bowl and whisk until well blended.